The development of football rules

 A further step was taken in favor for the attackers when it was decided that only two instead of three defenders had to be between the ball and the opponent’s goal.

-The changes of the offside rules would initially result in more goals, but in the long run it changed the game tactically in that way that more defenders being used.
+The changes of the offside rules would initially result in more goals, but in the long run it changed the game tactically in a way that more defenders being used.

 Jonathan Wilson, Inverting the Pyramid: The History of Soccer Tactics (2013)